nest/nest-simulator/doc/htmldoc/developer_space/index.rst

          :ref:`pyexample_template`
        * Check that documentation renders properly: See the :ref:`build documentation <doc_workflow>` guide for developer and user documentation

-.. seealso:: Adding models to NEST
+.. note:: Adding models to NEST

     If you are looking at creating a new model, please check out :doc:`NESTML <nestml:index>`: a modeling language supporting neuron and synapse specification, based on the syntax of Python.